-Specifically for institutes of higher education: licentiate projects, projects that are part of a doctoral programme and post-doctoral researchers are particularly welcome in this call in order to strengthen academic competence in the field.
+Specifically for institutes of higher education: doctoral and licentiate projects, projects that are part of a doctoral programme, post-doctoral researchers and junior researchers are particularly welcome in this call in order to strengthen academic competence in the field of bioenergy and biomass.

-Specifically for projects of a technical nature: relevant recipients of the results and/or actors along the value chain must be actively involved in the project.
-The application will be boosted by the fact that the project has a financial engagement and engagement from a broader circle of stakeholders in which different kinds of actors (industry, academia and research institutes) are collaborating.
+Applies to all projects: relevant recipients of the results and/or actors within the value chain must actively participate in the project.
+The application will be strengthened if there is financial engagement and engagement from a wider group of stakeholders where different types of actors (branch, academia and research institutes) collaborate.